ufal/npfl114/tasks/gym_cartpole.md

 [gym_cartpole_evaluate.py](https://github.com/ufal/npfl114/tree/master/labs/02/gym_cartpole_evaluate.py),
 which loads a model and then evaluates it on 100 random episodes (optionally rendering if `--render` option is provided).
 In order to pass, you must achieve an average reward of at least 475 on 100 episodes.
+Your model should have either one or two outputs (i.e., using either sigmoid of softmax output function).

 _The size of the training data is very small and you should consider it when designing the model._